 B. Quantitative and Formal Reasoning Requirement

 The Quantitative and Formal Reasoning courses will help in developing students problem solving and critical thinking skills.
-All students are required to take and pass with a grade of C- or better at least one course in university-level mathematics for which algebra is a prerequisite, or an approved course in statistics or mathematical or formal logic in a department of the Dietrich School of Arts and Sciences.
+All students are required to take and pass with a grade of C- or better at least one course in university-level mathematics for which algebra is a prerequisite, or an approved course in statistics or mathematical or formal logic.

 C. Requirements within the Humanities, Social Sciences, Natural Sciences, and the Arts

 The requirements in the humanities, social sciences, natural sciences, and arts allow students to pursue their own interests while they explore contemporary and diverse views of a broad range of human cultures, modes of thought, and bodies of knowledge.
 Many of the courses which fulfill these requirements are truly courses in the disciplines that draw on the unique resources of a research university.

 The student will be introduced to the techniques of literary analysis through a course that includes a range of literary texts.
 The course will have no prerequisites unless the literature is in a language other than English.
 If the course is also to count for W-course credit, the student must have satisfied the Composition requirement before enrolling in the literature course.

 - A Course in the Arts

 This course introduces students to the modes of analysis appropriate to music, theatre, or the visual arts and might be a survey, genre, period, or artist course.

 - A Second Course in Literature, the Arts, or in Creative Expression

 This will be a second course in literature or the arts or a course in which students are given training in creative expression in writing, the theatrical arts, studio arts, filmmaking, photography, musical performance, musical composition, or dance.